js-bits/fetch/README.md

 # Cross-environment (nodejs/web) fetch APi

-This package exports `window.fetch` object in a browser and `node-fetch` module in a Node.js environment.
+This package exports `window.fetch` object in a browser and [node-fetch](https://www.npmjs.com/package/node-fetch) module in a Node.js environment.
 Which is helpful when you develop a package compatible with both environments and use `fetch` for HTTP requests.
 Allows to avoid conditional imports.

-Also exports `AbortController` for both environments.
+Also exports `AbortController` ([abort-controller](https://www.npmjs.com/package/abort-controller) module for Node.js) for both environments.

 ## Installation